TheOdinProject/curriculum/advanced_html_css/animation/transitions.md

 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

 When your mouse cursor is away from the button, the button is in the initial state.
-When you hover over it you introduce the end state, the hover state, causing the transition of the color smoothly fading from white to black to occur.
+When you hover over it, you introduce the end state - the hover state - causing the background color to transition smoothly from white to black.

 This was achieved using the `transition` property, which is actually a shorthand property for `transition-property`, `transition-duration`, `transition-timing-function` and `transition-delay`.